"Tony Bloom is the smartest person I’ve met in my life."

 The 'algorithm'

 As well as helping clients beat the market, Starlizard helps recruit players effectively owing to the data it collects and, more importantly, how it is then used.
+Fans may well have seen it referred to as the 'algorithm'.
+It is one that's been described as Brighton's 'golden ticket'.

-That algorithm is updated regularly to ensure it is the most robust around.
+As for that algorithm, it is updated regularly to ensure it is the most robust around.
 Hearts, it is understood, won't just simply be handed it to identify players.
 They will be guided by Bloom and his team.
 After all, it is hugely valuable, the envy of the world's biggest clubs and therefore a closely guarded secret.

 "He is a Brighton fan but he still looks at things through a commercial perspective," he said.